Amazing accounts from survivors of the 1964 Alaska earthquake, the biggest quake ever recorded in North America.

 Today, 4th Avenue is a thriving part of today's Anchorage life.

-For all of us who survived the quake, when reconstruction first began, it gave us a glimmer of hope for a brighter future.
+For all of us who survived the quake, when reconstruction began, it gave us a glimmer of hope for a brighter future.

 Smiles began returning to our faces.